Thinking-cell/Random-Restraunt/README.md

 # lab2-mohawk
-Finds Random restaurant using users location.
+Finds Random restaurant around user's location.
 Highlights effective use of jQuery and showcase skills required for successfull implementation of API s.